 The Spleen is responsible for the transformation and transportation of food essences but together with the Lungs and the Kidneys the Spleen also governs the body's water metabolism.
 It is in charge of the separation, transportation, and movement of fluids.
 If the energy of the Spleen is deficient it cannot sufficiently transport fluids.
-Eventually this will lead to water retention, called “internal dampness”.
+Eventually this will lead to fluid retention, called “internal dampness”.
 "Internal dampness" most commonly manifests in the three organs in charge of the water metabolism - the digestive tract (the Spleen), the Lungs, and the Kidneys (according to Chinese medicine the Kidneys govern the Urinary Bladder but also govern the sexual organs).

 The other cause for generation of "dampness in the Spleen" is living in a damp environment.

 - cloudy head

 - edema or swelling

 - bloated abdomen

 - lack of appetite

 - bacterial and yeast overgrowth

 - cold-damp symptoms - oppression in the chest and epigastrium, feeling of cold in the epigastrium, vaginal dyscharge in women, lack of thirst